pikpokjeon/JS-Data-Visualization-Project/README.md

 <a href="https://pikpokjeon.github.io/JS-Data-Visualization-Project/Charts/index.html">2.
 Line Charts</a>

 ### I am aiming at ...
-- developing this listed projects without any help of foreign JS libraries
+- developing this listed projects without any help of foreign JS libraries ( I've used Rollup for building bundles)
 - containing at least one with custom interactive animation
 - using interactive and dynamic data given by users
 - Creating a chart web-component system